 The CBSA's benefit to Canadians

-The Canada Border Services Agency Act gives the CBSA the mandate to provide integrated border services that support national security and public safety priorities and facilitate the free flow of persons and goods, including animals and plants, that meet all requirements under the program legislation.
+The Canada Border Services Agency Act gives the CBSA the mandate to provide integrated border services that support national security and public safety priorities and facilitate the movement of persons and goods, including animals and plants, that meet all requirements under the program legislation.

-The CBSA employs a program of responsible enforcement, and an effective sanctions regime that may be applied to persons and groups that contravene Canadian border laws.
-These deterrents promote compliance and provide a level playing field for all travellers and traders.
+The CBSA also employs a program of responsible enforcement and an effective sanctions regime that may be applied to persons and groups that contravene Canadian border laws.
+These measures promote compliance and provide a level playing field for all travellers and traders.

 The CBSA is a cost-effective, transparent and accountable agency.
-We demonstrate fiscal prudence to Canadians by sound comptrollership, internal audits and program evaluations.
+We demonstrate fiscal prudence to Canadians through sound comptrollership measures, internal audits and program evaluations.

-The CBSA provides integrated border services that balance the needs to support national security and public safety priorities with the facilitation of cross-border movement of legitimate trade and travellers.
-In order to do so, we constantly identify, analyse and mitigate risk.
+The CBSA provides integrated border services that balance the need to support national security and public safety priorities with the facilitation of cross-border movement of legitimate trade and travellers.
+In order to do so, we constantly identify, analyze and mitigate risk.
 Every day, our employees make thousands of real-time decisions that affect the security and prosperity of Canadians.

-The CBSA carries out its responsibilities with a workforce of approximately 13,000 employees, including over 7,200 uniformed officers, providing services at some 1,200 points across Canada and 39 international locations.
+The CBSA carries out its responsibilities with a workforce of approximately 13,000 employees, including over 7,200 uniformed border services officers that provide services at some 1,200 points across Canada and 39 international locations.

-We manage 119 land border crossings and operate on a 24/7 basis at 61 land border crossings and nine of our international airports operate on a 24/7 basis.
+Altogether, we manage 119 land-border crossings and operate at 13 international airports.
+Sixty-one of these land-border crossings and nine of our international airports operate on a 24/7 basis.
 Our officers carry out marine operations at three major ports in Halifax, Montreal and Vancouver as well as at numerous marinas and reporting stations, and perform rail operations at 27 rail sites.
 We also process and examine international mail at three mail centres located in Vancouver, Toronto and Montreal.

-We collect an average of $9.1 million in import duties and $63.7 million in GST/HST each day.
-The value of cross-border trade with the U.S. alone averages $1.9 billion a day.
-In the 2005-2006 fiscal year, an average of 18,200 trucks arrive from the U.S. every day, with 10,600 of them processed through southern Ontario border crossings.
+We collect an average of $9.1 million in import duties, and $63.7 million in GST/HST each day.
+The value of cross-border trade with the United States alone averages $1.9 billion a day.
+In the 2005-2006 fiscal year, an average of 18,200 trucks arrived every day, with over 10,000 of these cleared through the southern Ontario border crossings.
 We also cleared 70,289 passenger planes, 5,350 cargo planes and 179,120 marine vessels.
 In addition, we handled over 9 million clearance requests for commercial goods.

-We administer more than 90 acts, regulations and international agreements, many on behalf of other federal departments and agencies, the provinces and the territories.
+The CBSA administers more than 90 acts, regulations and international agreements, many on behalf of other federal departments and agencies, the provinces and the territories.
+For example: